-- Clearly detail the statistical analysis methods that will be used to meet the study aims and/or test the study hypotheses. - Describe the statistical methods that will be employed, including timing of any planned interim analysis. - The number of subjects planned to be enrolled.
-In multicentre trials, the numbers of enrolled subjects projected for each trial site should be specified.
-Reason for choice of sample size, including reflections on (or calculations of) the power of the trial and clinical justification. - The level of significance to be used. - Criteria for the termination of the trial. - Procedure for accounting for missing, unused, and spurious data.

-- Procedures for reporting any deviation(s) from the original statistical plan (any deviation(s) from the original statistical plan should be described and justified in protocol and/or in the final report, as appropriate). - The selection of subjects to be included in the analyses (e.g. all randomized subjects, all dosed subjects, all eligible subjects, evaluable subjects).
+- Clearly detail the statistical analysis methods that will be used to meet the study aims and/or test the study hypotheses. - Describe the statistical methods that will be employed, including timing of any planned interim analysis. - The number of participants planned to be enrolled.
+In multicentre trials, the numbers of enrolled participantss projected for each trial site should be specified.
+Reason for choice of sample size, including reflections on (or calculations of) the power of the trial and clinical justification. - The level of significance to be used. - Criteria for the termination of the trial. - Procedure for accounting for missing, unused, and spurious data. - Procedures for reporting any deviation(s) from the original statistical plan (any deviation(s) from the original statistical plan should be described and justified in protocol and/or in the final report, as appropriate). - The selection of subjects to be included in the analyses (e.g. all randomized participants, all dosed participants, all eligible participants, evaluable participants). - What statistical tools will be used?
+Such as SPSS, Stata or NVivo.
+Please provide details